ml4ai/automates/documentation/reports/m3_report_prototype_system/model_analysis.md

 would only consider the immediate parents of a node when running sensitivity analysis of that particular node.
-Afterwards we would conduct sensitivity analysis on each of the parent nodes to determine the sensitivity indices for each of the parent nodes parents.
+Afterwards we would conduct sensitivity analysis on each of the parent nodes to determine the sensitivity indices for each of the parent nodes' parents.
 Doing this will allow us to see how sensitivity propagates from the input nodes to output of any model under study at the finest granularity possible given our modeling structure.